Thomas Pearce is an associate in the New York office of Latham & Watkins.

 Mr. Pearce’s experience includes representing:

-• Several clients in the investigation and remediation of contaminated sites under CERCLA, including the Lower Passaic River Study Area Superfund site
+• Several clients in the investigation and remediation of contaminated sites under CERCLA, including the Diamond Alkali Superfund Site

 • A utility in connection with the mitigation of the methane leak from the Aliso Canyon underground storage field in Porter Ranch, Los Angeles